Builder Compensation

 Early Contributor Advantage

-The earlier you contribute, the more your units are worth relative to the total pool.
-When there are only 1,000 total units and you hold 200, that's 20%.
-When the pool grows to 100,000 units, your 200 is 0.2% — but the revenue has also grown massively.
+Early contributors benefit in two ways: (1) time and founding bonuses add +100-200% to their unit calculations, and (2) being early means a larger share of a smaller pool.
+When there are only 8,000 total units and you hold 5,600, that's 69%.
+When the pool grows to 500,000 units, your 5,600 is 1.1% — but the revenue has also grown massively.

 What Counts as Contribution